mariohenao/max-cli/project/README.md

 container_id=$(docker ps -qf "name=^max-service$")
 docker exec -it $container_id /bin/bash
 ```
 to execute the container and access the terminal inside the docker with the python project.
-(The creation of the database can take arround 1 minute)
+(The creation of the database can take arround 1-3 minutes, please wait and then run the app)

 Now, in this new terminal run:
 ```